abduhbm/dep-license/README.md

 **dep_lic**: a simple utility to report licenses information for dependencies in use by a Python project.
-It supports parsing contents from `setup.py`, `setup.cfg`, `pyproject.toml`, `requirements.txt`, `Pipfile`, `Pipfile.lock` and `conda.yaml` files from the project directory or its GIT repo.
+It supports parsing contents from `setup.py`, `setup.cfg`, `pyproject.toml`, `requirements.txt`, `Pipfile`, `Pipfile.lock` and `conda.yaml` files from the project directory, its `git` repo, or its selected `virtualenv` path.

 ### Installation